elixir-ecto/ecto/guides/howtos/Polymorphic associations with many to many.md

 In our example, we implement an intermediate schema, `MyApp.Relationships.Relationship`, on our `:join_through` option and pass in a pair of ids that we will be creating a unique index on in our database migration.
 By implementing an intermediate schema, we make it easy to add additional attributes and functionality to relationships in the future.

-We had to create an additional `many_to_many` `:reverse_relationships` call with an inverse of the `:join_keys` in order to finish the other half of the database association.
+We had to create an additional `many_to_many` `:reverse_relationships` call with an inverse of the `:join_keys` in order to finish the other half of the association.
 This ensures that both sides of the relationship will get added in the database when either side completes a successul relationship request.

 Also, we are implementing separate parent modules for both our `Person` and `Relationship` modules.
 This separation of concerns helps improve code organization and maintainability by allowing us to isolate core functions for relationships in the `MyApp.Relationships` context and vice-versa.